celestealexmoore/Foodly/README.md

 ## Acceptance Criteria

-    GIVEN that a user is presented with dietary restricitons to choose from.
+    GIVEN that a user is presented with dietary restrictions to choose from.
     WHEN the user clicks on the dietary restriction THEN the user should be presented with 50 recipe choices in cards.